-- o The reporting procedure within the organization - The method and procedure used to investigate events - o How corrective measures will be implemented - How lessons learned from incidents and near-misses are documented and disseminated
+- The reporting procedure within the organization - The method and procedure used to investigate events - How corrective measures will be implemented - How lessons learned from incidents and near-misses are documented and disseminated

-By learning about the likelihood, severity, causal factors, setting and relevant circumstances regarding safety events, teams are better equipped to prevent similar, perhaps more serious, events in the future.
-To be effective, this process requires a good investigation, a good report, and a great deal of information sharing as openly and thoroughly as possible.
+By learning about the likelihood, severity, causal factors, setting, and relevant circumstances regarding safety events, teams are better equipped to prevent similar, perhaps more serious, events in the future.
+To be effective, this process requires a thorough investigation, a comprehensive report, and a great deal of information sharing as openly and thoroughly as possible.